 Faculty include leading theorists, historians, scholars and artists in the field of craft studies, art history, art, material culture, anthropology and other connected disciplines from the US and abroad; faculty work with students during residencies and online during the semester.
-Mentors offer additional connections to the field; mentors meet in person or online with students each semester to connect curriculum and communities.
-Residency faculty present their work in evening programs and paired conversations; these are free and open to the public.
+Mentors meet in person or online with students each semester, and offer additional connections to the field and ways to connect curriculum and communities.
+Faculty present their work in public programs during residencies; these are free and open to the public.

-Research and Material Labs are designed to engage the Swannanoa/Asheville area as case studies.
+Research Methods and Materials Labs are designed to engage the Swannanoa/Asheville area as case studies.
 To complete Labs, students apply methods and approaches learned in their own hometowns.
-While the program includes a Material Lab, the emphasis is not on the acquisition and development of skills.
-Instead, students work on understanding materials and processes to improve their understanding of how things are made and to cultivate direct ways of investigating craft that brings process together with theory, history, and finished work.
+While the program includes a Materials Lab, the emphasis is not on the acquisition and development of skills.
+Instead, students work on understanding materials and processes to improve their understanding of how things are made, to connect their own making knowledge and experiences with program curriculum, to cultivate direct ways of investigating craft that brings process together with theory, history, and finished work.

 All research findings are shared and engaged collectively to expand the field through collective exchange and knowledge building.